SamAkinbile/Hangman/README.md

 - If the suggested letter is not in the word, a part of the hangman is drawn.
 This could be the head, body, arms, legs, etc.

-The game continues with the guess
+- The game continues with the guess...

   ## How hangman game works
 ![FlowChart](images/Webcapture_10-12-2023_151757_.jpeg)

 ### Target Audience